Lake Danao (Leyte)

-It was originally named Lake Imelda and was declared a national park on June 2, 1972 by virtue of presidential memorandum issued by then President Ferdinand Marcos.
-Later it was renamed and declared as Lake Danao National Park on February 3, 1998 through Proclamation No. 1155 and is now protected by Republic Act No. 7586 otherwise known as the National Integrated Protected Area System (NIPAS) Act of 1992.
-The lake supplies potable water to at least seven towns in Eastern Leyte including Tacloban as well as the source of irrigation for ricelands in some municipalities like Dagami, Burauen, Pastrana and Tabontabon.
+It was originally named Lake Imelda after First Lady Imelda Marcos and was declared a national park on June 2, 1972 through a presidential memorandum issued by then President Ferdinand Marcos.
+Later, it was renamed and declared as Lake Danao National Park on February 3, 1998 through Proclamation No. 1155, and is now protected by Republic Act No. 7586, the National Integrated Protected Area System (NIPAS) Act of 1992.

+The lake supplies potable water to at least seven towns in eastern Leyte including Tacloban and is the source of irrigation for ricelands in some municipalities like Dagami, Burauen, Pastrana and Tabontabon.

-At 650 m above sea level, Lake Danao lies on an altitude similar to Tagaytay, making the area cooler than the average Philippine temperature.
+At 650 m above sea level, Lake Danao lies on an altitude similar to Tagaytay in Cavite, making the area cooler than average Philippine temperatures.

 Origin

-The lake is volcanic in origin and is probably a graben or depression produced by the Philippine Fault (or Leyte Central Fault), an active fault traversing the lake area in a N-S direction.
-Rock formations of the surrounding mountains include andesitic volcanic rocks of Quaternary origin in the western side, andesitic and dacitic volcanics of Miocene origin in the southeastern portion, and intermediate volcanic sediments of Quaternary origin in the northeastern side of the lake.
-There are wetlands found near the lake.
-The present lake could be the deepest portion of a much larger lake in the past.
-It was probably much larger in the geologic past and could have included the large wetlands and marshes.
+The lake is volcanic in origin and is probably a graben or depression produced by the Philippine Fault (or Leyte Central Fault), an active fault traversing the lake in a N-S direction.
+Rock formations of the surrounding mountains include andesitic volcanic rocks of Quaternary origin on the western side, andesitic and dacitic volcanics of Miocene origin in the southeastern portion, and intermediate volcanic sediments of Quaternary origin on the northeastern side of the lake.
+There are also wetlands found near the lake.
+The present lake could be the deepest portion of a much larger lake in the past which could have included these wetlands and marshes.
 Sedimentation has probably transformed this portion of the lake into what it is today.